-While this wetness and odor can be slightly embarrassing as you workout elbow-to-elbow with other people, the reality is, it’s just physiology.
+While vaginal wetness and odor can be slightly embarrassing as you workout elbow-to-elbow with other people, the reality is, it’s just physiology.
+Here’s what’s going on and how to deal with it.

 According to the Mayo Clinic, your skin has two main types of sweat glands: eccrine glands and apocrine glands.
 Eccrine glands appear over most of your body and open directly onto the surface of the skin.
 Apocrine glands, on the other hand, develop in areas abundant in hair follicles such as your armpits and groin, and they empty into the hair follicle just before it opens onto the skin surface.